 TOPICS-MDS is collected in studies in Memorabel, also on behalf of ZonMw, and will be added to the TOPICS-MDS database.
-We expect researchers can reuse this data from 2020 onwards.
+Researchers can reuse these data from early 2021 onwards.
 Furthermore, TOPICS-MDS has been shortened into TOPICS-SF (Short Form) for the use as a PROM (Patient Reported Outcome Measure) in clinical practice.
-The Dutch Association of Clinical Geriatrics (NvKG) has selected the TOPICS-SF as PROM for the older patient receiving geriatric care and found that the TOPICS-SF is feasible in practice.
-In 2018-2019 TOPICS-SF is implemented in 12 hospitals in the Netherlands.
-Additionally, the TOPICS-SF will be tested in older persons with cancer.
+The Dutch Association of Clinical Geriatrics (NVKG) has selected the TOPICS-SF as PROM for the older patient receiving geriatric care.
+In 2020, Vilans has developed a 'Toolbox samen beslissen met de TOPICS-SF' for shared decision making in consultations with older persons in healthcare practice.

 Mission and goals